 Many of World Vision's multi-sectoral programmes include WASH programming and messaging for behaviour change.
 Only when underlying causes of undernutrition like the water, sanitation and hygiene environment are addressed can significant reductions in child malnutrition become a reality.

-Download ACF's Wash in Nut infographic
+Download ACF's WASH in Nutrition infographic